cbadabili/onalenna-hope-hub/replit.md

 - Migrated from Lovable to Replit environment successfully
 - Updated all branding from Lovable to Onalenna Rehabilitation Hub
 - Added comprehensive SEO meta tags and Open Graph tags
-- Enhanced favicon and branding consistency
+- Enhanced favicon and branding consistency with cache-busting parameters
 - Increased logo size and improved navigation responsiveness
 - Fixed Tailwind CSS configuration for custom gradients and shadows
+- Completely removed all Heart icons (Lovable branding) and replaced with Shield icons
+- Cleaned up all remaining Lovable references from components and assets
+- Updated favicon with proper Onalenna logo and multiple format support

 # User Preferences